Thai sour-and-spicy chicken soup with tamarind leaves

 Heat the water/stock, salt, galangal, lemongrass, shallots, and chicken to a gentle simmer.
 Cook covered gently for 5 minutes, scoop out any scum that rises to the top.
 Continue simmering gently for an additional 30 minutes or till the chicken is very tender.

 Remove the chicken and cool.
-Remove the flesh from the bones and shred the meat with your fingers to shred into small pieces.
-Put the meat back into the soup and discard the bones.
+Remove the flesh from the bones and shred the meat with your fingers into small pieces.
+Return the meat to the soup and discard the bones.

-Add the lime leaves, tamarind leaves and chilies and bring back to a simmer.
+Add the lime leaves, tamarind leaves and chillies and bring back to a simmer.
 Cook for an additional 15 minutes.
 Taste and adjust salt and spices.
-Take off the heat and add the tomatoes and fish sauce and mix well.
+Take off the heat and add the tomatoes and fish sauce, and mix well.

-Serve in bowls with the chili sauce on the side.
+Serve in bowls with the chilli sauce on the side.